 If you make change in your SEO and your rankings drop you can now more easily undo the damage by simply reversing the change.
 In the past Google has been more prone to hold a grudge and reclaiming your hard-earned ranking could be a lengthy process.

-This change in the algorithm’s behaviour creates the opportunity for more experimental SEO.
+This change in the algorithm’s behavior creates the opportunity for more experimental SEO.
 The risk of testing is mitigated by the ease of reversing the changes done.
-Hence, one way to dominate SEO in 2017 is to increase your experiments and observe the results.
+Hence, one way to dominate SEO is to increase your experiments and observe the results.
 One example is trying a more aggressive link profile in the wake of the more forgiving Penguin.
 More experimenting will make your SEO better and more fun!

 Jon Haver - Founder at Authoority Website Income